harisankarsadasivan/harisankarsadasivan.github.io/index.md

 - **[Jan.
 2024]** Our paper on GPU accelerated Dynamic Time Warping is published in the Journal of Biotechnology and Biomedicine.
 - **[Dec.
 2023]** Joined as a part-time course instructor at Paul G Allen School of CSE, UW Seattle to teach GPU Programming.

-## Teaching

-AI's demand for FLOPs has far outpaced what Moore's Law could offer.
-This gap can only be bridged with aggressive software innovation.
-To do this, it is necessary to understand the AI software stack and how it maps to the GPU hardware.
-I designed and teach a course on [AMD GPU Programming](https://sites.google.com/uw.edu/hipgpuprogramming).
-Students impressed me by porting several CUDA kernels to AMD's portable ROCm HIP framework.
-We ported Dynamic Time Warping, Tall and Skinny GEMMs, ML-based Minimap2 seedingand explored Stream-K optimizations.

 {% include_relative _includes/publications.md %}

-#{% include_relative _includes/services.md %}